 Want to go a little deeper on this topic?
 Here’s a Bankrate article on how long to keep financial records, including home records, and why.
 You might also like this one on how to organize your financial paperwork.

 SHOULD YOU GO PAPERLESS?

 As with almost every other bill these days, your mortgage statement can usually be “delivered” via an email reminding you to go online and look at it.
 Saving trees is good, but before you click that “go paperless” button, know thyself.

 Are you less likely to review your statement if you merely get an email notification?
 Given the size of the obligation, you need to pay close attention to whether everything on that statement is in order.
 If getting a piece a paper hand-delivered by a uniformed government employee helps you do that, by all means get the paper and maybe plant a couple of trees in your new backyard to make up for it.

-- Search for a Homeownership Advisor near you at the Framework website (all our advising partners are HUD approved)
+- Search here on our website for a homeownership advisor near you (all our advising partners are HUD approved)

 If you’ve gone beyond might have a problem to definitely have a problem, consider going directly to a foreclosure prevention specialist:

-- Call the nonprofit Homeownership Preservation Foundation’s HOPE Hotline at 888-995-HOPE and ask for hardship assistance
+- Call the Homeownership Preservation Foundation’s HOPE Hotline at 888-995-HOPE and ask for hardship assistance

 - Search via HUD’s foreclosure avoidance counseling lookup page